 You can either purchase crushed pineapple in a can or make it yourself by adding fresh cubed pineapple to a blender or food processor and giving it a few whirls.
 Strain the liquid from the pineapple before using it.

-- Mixing in the raisins and walnuts with the flour first coats them with flour which keeps them from sinking to the bottom of the cake.
+- Mixing the raisins, walnuts, and toasted coconut with the dry ingredients first coats them with flour, which keeps them from sinking to the bottom of the cake.

-- I like to use a measuring cup to divide the batter between the two pans so that it's equally divided.
+- I like to use a measuring cup to divide the batter between the two pans so that it's equally divided, but you can eyeball it if you prefer.

 📖 Recipe